This feature is currently in Early Availability (EA) status. For more information, see our product lifecycle phases.

 Localization

-Adding a New String
+Adding a new string

-2. Identify the file section corresponding to the component or feature where the new string is needed.
+en.jsonin your preferred text editor. - Identify the file section corresponding to the component or feature where the new string is needed.
 If no such section exists, create a new one with a descriptive name.

-3. Insert a key-value pair in the section, using a descriptive name for the key.
+- Insert a key-value pair in the section, using a descriptive name for the key.

-4. Ensure adherence to JSON best practices, including proper quoting and formatting.
+- Ensure adherence to JSON best practices, including proper quoting and formatting.

 {